-3.0 CONDITIONS AND CRITERIA - Ngā Heipūtanga me ngā Paearu
+3.0 CONDITIONS AND CRITERIA

-- 3.1 The Council will consider agreeing to postpone the arrears of rates on Māori Freehold Land subject to the land being continuously used by a person or persons as defined by section 96 of the Local Government (Rating) Act 2002 and the person or persons agreeing to pay the current and future rates by the due date, while they are using the land, are subject to the following criteria: - 3.2 The land is Māori Freehold Land as defined by section 5 of the Local Government (Rating) Act 2002. - 3.3 The application must be in writing and signed by the owner(s), their agent, or the person or persons proposing to use the land. - 3.4 The person or persons using the land must enter into an agreement in writing with the Council to keep the current and future rates up-to-date while they are using the land. - 3.5 All previous instalments of the current year's rates must be paid in full within one month of the agreement date or in part payments, by the 30 June of the applicable year or at the discretion of the Council an agreement may be entered into with the owners or trustees of any Māori Freehold Land, which allows for the staged payment of rates over a five-year period according to the following schedule: - a) Year one: Not less than 20 percent payable for that year - b) Year two: Not less than 40 percent payable for that year - c) Year three: Not less than 60 percent payable for that year - d) Year four: Not less than 80 percent payable for that year - e) Year five: 100 percent payable that year.
+- 3.1 The Council will consider agreeing to postpone the arrears of rates on Māori Freehold Land subject to the land being continuously used by a person or persons as defined by section 96 of the Local Government (Rating) Act 2002 and that the person or persons agreeing to pay the current and future rates by the due date, while they are using the land, are subject to the following criteria: - 3.2 The land is Māori Freehold Land as defined by section 5 of the Local Government (Rating) Act 2002, set out above. - 3.3 The application must be in writing signed by the owner/s, their agent, or the person or persons proposing to use the land.

-- 3.6 Any agreement negotiated must be supported by the following information: - a) A five-year projected cash flow prepared by a suitably qualified person, which shows the increase in annual cash surplus over the five-year period. - b) An assessment by the Council that the projected cash flow is realistic and can be achieved. - c) An annual report from the owners or trustees. - d) Any other documents the Council considers necessary to make an assessment. - 3.7 The Council the sole judgement on whether to grant the application and may seek such additional information as it may require before making the final decision. - 3.8 Pursuant to section 88 of the Local Government (Rating) Act 2002, a postponement fee may be added to the postponed rates.
+- 3.4 The person or persons using the land must enter into an agreement in writing with the Council to keep the current and future rates up to date while they are using the land. - 3.5 All previous instalments of the current years rates must be paid in full within one month of the agreement date or in part payments, by the 30th June of the applicable year OR at the discretion of the Council an agreement may be entered into with the owners or trustees of any Māori Freehold Land, which allows for the staged payment of rates over a 5-year period according to the following schedule: - a) Year 1: Not less than 20% payable for that year - b) Year 2: Not less than 40% payable for that year - c) Year 3: Not less than 60% payable for that year - d) Year 4: Not less than 80% payable for that year - e) Year 5: 100% payable that year. - 3.6 Any agreement negotiated must be supported by the following information: - a) A 5-year projected cash flow prepared by a suitably qualified person, which shows the increase in annual cash surplus over the 5-year period. - b) An assessment by the Council that the projected cash flow is realistic and can be achieved. - c) An annual report from the owners or trustees. - d) Any other documents the Council considers necessary to make an assessment. - 3.7 The Council will have the sole judgement on whether or not to grant the application and may seek such additional information as it may require before making the final decision. - 3.8 Pursuant to section 88 of the Local Government (Rating) Act 2002, a postponement fee may be added to the postponed rates.